developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

  H. A .csr file is created in the "CSR_Request" folder.
 Submit this file to the CA to have it signed. <br>
  I. Obtain the certificate bundle from the CA in .pkcs format and certificate in .p7b format (which includes the public key).

-3. **Generate .PFX Server Certificate.** An SSL certificate is required for secured connections.
+3. **Generate SSL Certificate.** An SSL certificate is required for secured connections based on the intermediate root certificate from step 2.
 Zebra recommends the certificate to be procured in .p7b format and the certificate private key to be a .key file.
 If the certificates are in different format, use a SSL certificate converter tool to convert to the proper format. <br>
 A. Create an empty directory named "generated_certs" to contain the .pfx certificate.<br>
 B. Copy the following certificate files to "generated_certs" folder: primary certificate (e.g. "ssl_certificate.p7b"), private key (e.g. "ppc_private_key.key"), and intermediate CA certificate (e.g. "IntermediateCA.cer").  _The intermediate CA certificate is optional - use if required in the certificate chain._  <br>
 C. Open a command prompt.
 Execute the following command to generate "ssl_certificate.cer":<br>